Same Sex Marriage (Prohibition) Act 2013: Impact

 Since the enactment of the law in 2014, LGBTQ individuals have faced intensified harassment, violence, and social exclusion.
 Blackmailers, neighbors, and law enforcement officers exploit the law to target LGBTQ people, often using social media to entrap victims (see kito).
 Arrests and public humiliation are common, and many individuals fear seeking medical care or reporting crimes.
 Activists and rights groups have reported that the SSMPA has emboldened vigilantes and fostered a climate of impunity for anti-LGBTQ violence.

 In 2018, LGBTQ activists said that the law has never been used to convict anyone in homosexuality-related cases.
 This, they believe, is because the law is incoherent, and many cases involving suspected LGBTQ persons lack evidence.
 A programme officer with the Initiative for Equal Rights described the law as redundant.

 A case against 47 men, including James Brown, was seen as a potential test for the law, but was dismissed in 2020 due to "lack of diligent prosecution".
 Many of the men who had been charged still experienced severe impacts on their lives due to the public arrest and case.

 Proposed amendment against cross dressing

 In 2022, the Nigerian House of Representatives introduced a bill to prohibit cross-dressing, as an amendment to the Same Sex Marriage (Prohibition) Act 2013.
 As of 2024, the bill had not become law.

+Proposed same-sex marriage ban by Cross River State Assembly

+In 2026, the Cross River State House of Assembly proposed a bill seeking to outlaw same-sex marriage and civil unions in the state.
+The bill, co-sponsored by Rt.
+Hon.
+Hilary Bisong, who represents Boki II State Constituency, and ten other lawmakers, has passed its second reading.
+It is titled, “A Bill for a Law to Prohibit Contract of Marriage or Civil Union Entered into Between Persons of Same Sex, Solemnization of Same, Whether Cultural or in Accordance with Any Statute in Existence, and for Matters Connected Therewith, 2026.”

+The bill proposes to sanction anyone who contracts, facilitates, promotes, or aids same-sex marriage or marriage equality.
+A Nigerian lawyer has argued that the State Assembly lacks the constitutional power to legislate on the matter.